minemeraj/arriving/Driving/README.txt

     Select object and road part using left mouse button.
     Insert objects and road points with right mouse button.
     Change terrain using right mouse button.
+    Rotate 3D view with keys q and w.

     Move objects with the arrows panel.